-Professor emeritus at McGill University, Dr. Charles Taylor shares the prestigious $1.5 million John W. Kluge Prize for Achievement in the Study of Humanity with German sociologist and philosopher Jürgen Habermas.
-Awarded by the U.S. Library of Congress, the prize recognizes lifetime contributions.
+In 2015, Dr. Taylor shared the prestigious $1.5 million John W. Kluge Prize for Achievement in the Study of Humanity with German sociologist and philosopher Jürgen Habermas.

-Dr. Taylor was educated at McGill University and as a Rhodes Scholar at Oxford University.
-Although he has held affiliations at many major universities, his most enduring connection is with McGill.
 Dr. Taylor’s work also earned him the prestigious Kyoto Prize and the Templeton Prize.
-His writings have been translated into 20 languages.
-A public intellectual, Dr. Taylor ran in three federal elections and led the Bouchard-Taylor commission with sociologist Gerald Bouchard that explored the impact of religious accommodation on Quebec’s identity and values.
+A public intellectual, Dr. Taylor led the Bouchard-Taylor commission with sociologist Gerald Bouchard that explored the impact of religious accommodation on Quebec’s identity and values.

-*Charles M. Taylor is one of 24 Canadian winners of major international research awards in 2015 featured in the publication Canadian excellence, Global recognition: Celebrating recent Canadian winners of major international research awards.
+*Charles M. Taylor is one of 12 Canadian winners of major international research awards in 2016 featured in the publication Canadian excellence, Global recognition: Celebrating Canada’s 2016 winners of major international research awards.